QualityUnit/wp-urlslab/readme.txt

 = PRICING =
 - The plugin is free to install and try.
 - Most of the features are free forever.
-- Some plugin modules require paid API calls (AI Content Generator, SERP Queries Monitoring, etc.).
+- Some plugin modules require paid API calls (AI Content, SERP Queries Monitoring, etc.).
 - [Visit our website](https://www.urlslab.com/pricing/) for more details about paid features.

 == Installation ==